Sunny with a High Near 81

 Today

 Sunny, with a high near 81.
-Breezy, with a south southwest wind 5 to 10 mph increasing to 16 to 21 mph in the afternoon.
-Winds could gust as high as 31 mph.
+Light south southwest wind becoming west 5 to 10 mph in the morning.

 Tonight

+Mostly clear, with a low around 54.
+West wind 5 to 10 mph becoming light and variable.

+A 20 percent chance of showers and thunderstorms after noon.
+Sunny, with a high near 84.
+Breezy, with a light and variable wind becoming west southwest 12 to 17 mph in the morning.
+Winds could gust as high as 25 mph.

-Mostly clear, with a low around 49.
-Breezy, with a southwest wind 13 to 18 mph decreasing to 6 to 11 mph after midnight.
-Winds could gust as high as 28 mph.
+Partly cloudy, with a low around 55.
+Breezy, with a west wind 11 to 16 mph becoming south southwest 5 to 10 mph after midnight.
+Winds could gust as high as 24 mph.

-Sunny, with a high near 82.
-Breezy, with a south southwest wind 5 to 10 mph increasing to 15 to 20 mph in the afternoon.
-Winds could gust as high as 30 mph.
+Mostly sunny, with a high near 83.
+Light and variable wind becoming west southwest 9 to 14 mph in the morning.
+Winds could gust as high as 24 mph.

+Partly cloudy, with a low around 54.
+West southwest wind 6 to 11 mph becoming light and variable after midnight.
+Winds could gust as high as 20 mph.

 Thursday Night